Reporting & Assessment

-- Alphabetics & Vocabulary assessment (3 x a year)
+- Alphabetics & Vocabulary assessment (2 x a year) – Letters & Sounds

-- Student self assessment – How I see myself as a reader (once a term)
+- Student self assessment – How I see myself as a reader (once a semester)

 - Writing Assessment Schedule

-- Two Writing Student Assessment Tasks (SATs) are completed each term and assessed on a school designed rubric.
-The rubric is aligned to the Victorian Curriculum F-10 Levels.
+- One Writing Student Assessment Tasks (SATs) is completed each term and assessed on a rubric aligned with the Vic Curriculum to the Victorian Curriculum F-10 Levels.
 The criteria addresses the 6 traits of writing Ideas: voice, organisation, sentence fluency, word choice, conventions and spelling & presentation.

-Teachers plan mathematical learning experiences on a weekly basis.
+Teachers from Prep – year 6 plan mathematical learning experiences on a weekly basis.
 These experiences are linked to the Big Idea however, teachers use the 6 Numeracy Focus Areas as a framework for exploring mathematical concepts within the year.
 These focus areas are specified in the DET Numeracy Toolkit, https://numeracyguidedet.global2.vic.edu.au/numeracy-focus-areas/ .
 The 4 proficiencies (understanding, fluency, problem solving and reasoning) are used as a lens for each learning experience.
 The planning template ensures that 240 minutes is allocated for weekly mathematical sessions.